lernlink/moodle-enrol_semco/README.md

 ### 1. Connection information

-In this section, you will find the webservice token which was automatically created during the plugin installation.
-Please use this token to configure the Moodle connection in SEMCO.
+In this section, you will find the Moodle base URL and the webservice token which was automatically created during the plugin installation.
+Please use this data to configure the Moodle connection in SEMCO.

 ### 2. Enrolment process